‘Note bandi’ should be given a befitting reply says Akhilesh Yadav

 Criminal negligence, says Akhilesh over EVM glitch; EC rejects

 The SP had an understanding with the Congress during the 2017 Uttar Pradesh assembly elections.
-But in the ongoing Lok Sabha elections, the SP, the Bahujan Samaj Party and the Rashtriya Lok Dal kept the Congress out of their alliance in the state.
+But in the ongoing Lok Sabha elections, the SP, the BSP and the Rashtriya Lok Dal (RLD) kept the Congress out of their alliance in the state.

 However, the alliance decided not to field any candidate from Rae Bareli and Amethi, the two Congress bastions held by its leaders Sonia Gandhi and Rahul Gandhi.